FernandoLeG/Tareas_BioinfRepro2019_FLG/ProyectoUnidad5_FLG/readme.md

 Directory `ProyectoUnidad5_FLG/Data/Plots` this Directory contains the plots obtained form the analyses

+Directory `ProyectoUnidad5_FLG/Data/Metadata` This directory has files tha reference order and names of the samples

 ## Directories containing scripts

 Directory `ProyectoUnidad5_FLG/bin` This folder contains the scripts used in the project, the order noted in this README is the onde used for running the scripts